masterkrieger/Apiary-App/README.md

 - Node.js
 - NPM
 - MongoDB
+- PM2 or nodemon

 ## Installation

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Start the server with `npm run start`
+3. Build the app with `npm run build`
+4. Start the server `pm2 start server.js --name Apiary-App`

 ## Usage

-- Navigate to `http://localhost:3000` in a web browser to view the website
+- Navigate to `http://localhost:3001` in a web browser to view the website.
-- Use the buttons to switch between different timeframes for the weight data
+- Use the buttons to switch between different timeframes for the weight data.
-- Click on a hive to view its details, including a chart of its weight data

 ## API Endpoints